-Discrimination can occur on the basis of sex or race, all of which are illegal under federal law.
-All types of pay fall under the scope of the law, including wages, overtime pay, bonuses, equity options, profit share and incentive plans, life insurance, leave and holiday pay, and benefits.
+Pay discrepancy discrimination can occur on the basis of sex or race, all of which are illegal under federal law.
+All types of pay fall under the scope of the law in the United States, including wages, overtime pay, bonuses, equity options, profit share and incentive plans, life insurance, leave and holiday pay, and benefits.

-Equal Pay Act-requires equal pay for equal jobs for men and women in the same establishment.
+In addition, the Equal Pay Act-requires equal pay for equal jobs for men and women in the same establishment.
 Jobs do not need to be identical, but they need to be significantly equal.
 It is the quality of the work, not the title of the job, that decides whether the positions are significantly equal.
+If you have a pay discrepancy compared to a coworker that you believe is due to race, gender, religion, or another protected class, you may be entitled to a workers' compensation claim.

-Victims of pay discrimination can recover remedies to include back pay, hiring, promotion and more.
+Victims of pay discrepancy discrimination can recover remedies to include back pay, hiring, promotion and more.

 - Can My Supervisor Change Hours Recorded On A Timecard?